 Cooking With Gas vs. Electric: What Are the Differences?

 When it's time to replace a stove, many homeowners are faced with the tough choice of whether to go with a gas or electric unit.
 Both types have their own set of advantages you should consider regardless of what you've used in the past.
-Are you wondering about the differences between cooking with gas vs. electric?
+Are you wondering about the differences between cooking with an electric stove vs gas stove?
 We've created a helpful guide below to explain.

-The most apparent difference between a gas and an electric oven is how they receive their power.
+The most apparent difference of a between a gas vs electric stove is how they receive their power.
 To operate a gas oven, you'll need to connect the appliance to a natural gas line or propane hookup.
 Electric ovens work by plugging them into an outlet to handle the appliance's high energy consumption.

 How Gas Ovens Work